 In this method, you’ll thread the chain through the weight and hook the carabiner to the main ring, which should result in a V-shape.

-Because the chain spans over a smaller area over your body, it might pinch harder on your bones.
+Because the chain spans over a smaller area of your body, it might pinch harder on your bones.
 Also, since the belt’s ends aren’t directly connected, it’ll be more likely to fall during the workout.
 You’ll have to slightly arch your back to make up for this imbalance, which might impact your exercise form.
 That’s why I don’t recommend this method for beginners.

 Method #3: The Straight Line